Resources

 Bouchard Family Farms

-I only purchase light buckwheat flour from this company, and I do so through Amazon, although apparently they have a website where you can purchase it and they also tell you about buckwheat flatbreads, called ployes.
+I only purchase light buckwheat flour from Bouchard Farms.
+I used to purchase through Amazon, however they do not currently stock their flour.
+They still sell through their website where you can also learn about buckwheat flatbreads, called ployes.
 The more you know.

 Pure Original Ingredients